 Roaring Ranger wins WWI

-Ninety-nine years ago, a Texas oilfield was discovered halfway between Abilene and Dallas.
+A century ago, a Texas oilfield was discovered halfway between Abilene and Dallas.
 The October 17, 1917, wildcat well in Eastland County made headlines worldwide.
 “Roaring Ranger” erupted in a geyser of oil – and revealed an oilfield that would help win World War I.